-During the year ended October 31, 2020, the Company amended its accounting policy with respect to its unit offerings.
-The Company amended its accounting policy with respect to the measurement of shares and warrants issued as equity units from the relative fair value method to the residual value method.
+The proceeds received on the issuance of units, comprised of common shares and warrants, are allocated using the residual value method.
 Under the residual value method, proceeds are allocated first to share capital up to the fair value of the common share, determined by reference to the quoted market price of the common shares on the unit pricing date, with the residual amount of proceeds, if any, allocated to the reserve for warrants.